veloduff/pingmon/README.md

 pinggraph <csv_file>
 ```

-To create a PNG file, run this and the file is created in your current working directory:
+To create a PNG file, use **True** as the second postional argument, and the file is created in your current working directory:
 ```
 pinggraph <csv_file> True
 ```